loum/nparcel/doc/source/interfaces/primaryelect.rst

 Raw WebMethods T1250 Files -- GIS
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-Since the various Business Units do not support Primary Elect jobs, Toll Parcel Portal receives a direct feed from the GIS-prepared WebMethods interface.
-Toll Parcel Portal uses the :mod:`nparcel.mapper` middleware component to translate the WebMethods format into typical T1250 EDI files.
+Since the various Business Units do not support Primary Elect jobs, Toll Outlet Portal receives a direct feed from the GIS-prepared WebMethods interface.
+Toll Outlet Portal uses the :mod:`top.mapper` middleware component to translate the WebMethods format into typical T1250 EDI files.

-The :mod:`nparcel.mapper` workflow starts with the ``topmapperd`` script.
+The :mod:`top.mapper` workflow starts with the ``topmapperd`` script.
 First, ``topmapperd`` will check for WebMethods raw ``*.dat`` files and attempts to translated these into T1250 EDI format.
-From here, the translated T1250 files are deposited into the corresponding Business Unit inbound FTP resource directories where they enter into the normal Toll Parcel Portal workflow.
+From here, the translated T1250 files are deposited into the corresponding Business Unit inbound FTP resource directories where they enter into the normal Toll Outlet Portal workflow.

 .. note::